r3tr0-02/BASED/README.md

 	<img src="https://github.com/r3tr0-02/BASED/blob/main/Assets/set_message_recv_fail_noinput.png" alt="set_message_recv_fail_noinput">
 	<br>
 	<p>If a user tries to set their correspondence receiver to themselves, a pop-up window will notify user that this action is not permissible.</p>
-	<p>Theoretically, this action could break the application (Also, the server will not allow a second instance of the same account to message the same account.)
+	<p>Theoretically, this action could break the application (Also, the server will not allow a second instance of the same account to message the same account.)</p>
 	<img src="https://github.com/r3tr0-02/BASED/blob/main/Assets/set_message_recv_fail_selfset.png" alt="set_message_recv_fail_selfset">
 	<h3>Message</h3>
 	<p>If a user tries to send an empty message, a pop-up window will notify user that message cannot be empty.</p>